Top 10 Scariest Animals on Earth

 I have always HATED snakes!
 Not only do they bite, and some are poisonous, but they are also super long with a long tongue.
 They have fangs, they can hide anywhere, some can choke you to death, they can hang from trees, they can be found in water, they can still bite when they're dead, and they make a creepy "sss" noise.
 I have always hated snakes and always will.

-Crocodile Crocodiles (family Crocodylidae) or true crocodiles are large semiaquatic reptiles that live throughout the tropics in Africa, Asia, the Americas and Australia.
-The term crocodile is sometimes used even more loosely to include all extant members of the order Crocodilia, which includes the alligators... read more
+Crocodiles (family Crocodylidae), or true crocodiles, are large semiaquatic reptiles that live throughout the tropics in Africa, Asia, the Americas, and Australia.
+The term crocodile is sometimes used more broadly to include all extant members of the order Crocodilia, which encompasses alligators and... read more

 They are very intelligent reptiles.
 Just like the shark, you go into their territory, or you do something that provokes them.
 These large reptiles have lived for millions of years.
 And I'm talking about back when the dinosaurs were alive.